wellst/chromebrew/README.md

 Modifications
 -------------

-Chromebrew at this repository modified from its original, https://github.com/skycocker/chromebrew.
+Chromebrew at this repository is modified from its original, https://github.com/skycocker/chromebrew.
+I'll merge these modifications to the original, but it's time consuming.

 What modifications are: